 In a busy city like Seattle, living car-free seems unideal.
 However, as a recent Seattle Magazine article revealed, it is possible.
-In fact, more Seattleites are choosing to live without cars—or at least limit vehicle use only when necessary.
+More Seattleites are choosing to live without cars—or at least limit vehicle use only when necessary.

 Reasons Behind Car-Free Lifestyle

 In the article penned by Virginia Smith, you will be interested to discover that a considerable number of your fellow Seattle residents choose to go around the city sans cars.
-There are a number of reasons that compelled some of the city’s denizens to change their commuting habits, and one of these is traffic congestion.
+Many reasons compelled some of the citizens to change their commuting habits, and one of these is traffic congestion.

 Another reason is parking.
-In areas like Capitol Hill, parking spots are scarce and therefore it takes a long time for motorists to find a spot.
+In areas like Capitol Hill, parking spots are scarce, and therefore it takes a long time for motorists to find a place.
 More often than not, the quick commute by car is offset by the time it takes to find a parking space.
-In addition, renting parking spaces can be pricey.
+Also, renting parking spaces can be pricey.

 Age is also a factor in the shift in transportation habits.
 Unlike older generations, most millennials consider owning a car as a burden.
 Studies have found that those in their 20s and 30s are less likely to drive and buy cars.
 While car-free living is deemed a ‘millennial trend,’ even some non-millennials prefer other ways to get around the city.

 Getting Around the City

 According to Peter Hanh, former director of the Seattle Department of Transportation, Seattle is among the five U.S. cities where most people go to work by choosing either of the following options: public transit, carpooling, biking or walking.
 The four other cities are Boston, New York, San Francisco and Washington, D.C.

 Those who live car-free make use of public transportation to go where they need to be.
 Several apps make commuting hassle-free.
 One such app is OneBusAway, which provides real-time user information regarding bus tops and the incoming buses.